Artrage/rndmhpns/README.md

 All Photoshop by Art Balenok.

 ## ACKNOWLEDGEMENTS

-•
+My second README and the second website I submit for grading.

-•
+Good luck to me and thank you guys.

-**My first README and the first website I submit for grading :) Good luck to me and thank you guys!**
+One note: don't downgrade me on the color scheme, like in the first milestone project.
+It was so funny that it wasn't even funny, considering I had gone to an arts school, do art, and have designed advertising agencies' branding.